siakhooi/firebase-webcounter-langkasuka/README.md

 - run the following commands: (you need to install firebase cli, <https://firebase.google.com/docs/cli/>)
   - `firebase login`
   - `firebase deploy`
+    - A new URL resembling `https://hit-xxxxxxx.a.run.app` will be generated and displayed in the console output.
+That is the url for your webcounter.

 ### Setup Github Actions if you fork this repo